The annual retail pressure cooker — holiday shopping season — is here.

 First, reduce the likelihood that an angry customer will put a negative review up in the first place.

 According to research on SocialMediaToday, most customers leave negative reviews to help others avoid having the same experience.
 To that end, customer service can save your reputation.
-Although you can’t control every interaction or customer outcome, you can respond quickly and professionally, and work to resolve the customer’s issue.
+Although you can’t control every interaction or customer outcome, you can respond to a negative review quickly and professionally, and work to resolve the customer’s issue.

 Ask for feedback with customer surveys.
 Provide a direct line for satisfied customers to praise your company — and for dissatisfied customers to vent.
 Create a vehicle for customers to communicate with you, so you can work to address their concerns before they decide to post one — or more — negative online reviews.

 Respond to bad reviews and social media posts in real time — or risk letting one angry customer send your reputation into a tailspin at the worst possible time.
 Honesty is powerful, and gratitude is a game-changer.